-The following organizations offer resources and information for CCALD patients, their families and their caregivers:
+The following is a representation of organizations that offer resources and information for patients with ALD/CALD, their families, and caregivers: